Co-Own a Vacation Home Your Way

-Curious?
-Check out public proposals and listings in our marketplace.
+Check out public group proposals and locations in our marketplace.

 Did you know that there are over 2 million co-owned vacation homes in the US?
 It is one of the most common ways to make second homes affordable and accessible.
 Here are three Plum clients sharing their experiences with co-ownership, and how Plum helped make it possible.